 When their environment gets inhospitable, they will start frantically jumping around, searching for a way to survive.
 If they don’t find another moist home, they will die within 24 hours.

 What Are the Tiny Bugs That Look Like Lawn Shrimp?

 You may be looking at a silverfish.
 Silverfish are insects that look like shrimp or crustaceans.
 They are tiny, nocturnal bugs that prefer warm and moist environments.
-They love to feed on several household items like paper, glue, cereal, linens, books, wallpaper and carpet.
+They love to feed on several household items like paper, glue, cereal, linens, books, wallpaper, and carpets.